 We offer an extensive schedule of classes, including day, evening and weekend programs.
 Most classes are one hour long and each session is six weeks long.
 We also occasionally offer 3 to 4 week classes that meet for 90 minutes each week and crash courses that meet for 3 to 5 weeks, 75 to 90 minutes each week.
 Each class meets at the same time, same day and same area of the training center each week.
 Because our schedule of classes is so extensive, it’s easy for most families to find one that works for them.
 And, in the event of vacation, illness, or other schedule conflicts, our students are able to schedule make-ups, usually during the same week.
-If you miss a class, please use the tab at the top of our home page to see classes that are available for make-ups and then contact the office moc.e1487857935nilno1487857935godyl1487857935imaf@1487857935eciff1487857935o1487857935 to confirm the day and time of the make-up class you will be attending.
+If you miss a class, please use the tab at the top of our home page to see classes that are available for make-ups and then contact the office or 253-854-9663 to confirm the day and time of the make-up class you will be attending.

 Private Lessons for Behavior Issues and Personalized Training

 Most dog training challenges and behavior problems can be solved in the class environment; however, there are some dogs who need individual attention due to aggression, fear and other serious issues.
 Some owners prefer individual instruction so they can deal with a number of training challenges in a short period of time.
 Our instructors are available for Private Lessons on an as-needed basis.
 Private Lessons can be conducted in your home or our main training facility, depending upon the specific requirements.
 Be sure to visit our Fee Schedule page for specific pricing and options.
 Our Private Lesson Questionnaire is available to download.
 You can contact our office to discuss whether or not private lessons are appropriate for your dog.

 Are You Shopping Around for Classes?